Find out about Macmillan's key spokespeople and how they came to be at Macmillan Cancer Support.

 Jessica is responsible for the strategic development of Macmillan's services and for championing improvement in the quality cancer services across the UK.
-She is Dean of the Faculty of Health Sciences and Professor of Cancer and Palliative Care and Deputy Head of School, at the University of Southampton's School of Nursing and Midwifery.
+She is Dean of the Faculty of Health Sciences and Professor of Cancer and Palliative Care at the University of Southampton.

 Her first professorial appointment was in 1996 as the first professor of cancer nursing in Europe at the Institute of Cancer Research in London.
-She is visiting Adjunct Professor at the Karolinska Institute in Stockholm and a member of the England Department of Health Lung Cancer Advisory Group.
 She has written over 80 papers for academic journals, three books and numerous chapters for edited texts.

 She has a Bsc in Nursing at Chelsea College, London University, a PhD from King's College, London.
 She trained as a cancer nurse at the Royal Marsden Hospital, London in 1984-5.
 She is most well known for developing a new approach to managing the symptom of breathlessness in advanced lung cancer.